Seed Fund

 • For inquiries, interested candidates can email Konrad Löbcke or Dr. Anshika Suri at: seedfund@unite-university.eu.

-Successful Unite!
+Find more about successful Unite!
 Seed Fund projects

 Succes Stories